Pat Freiermuth Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Season Stats

-- Freiermuth has collected 497 yards on 60 receptions with seven touchdowns, averaging 29.2 yards per game, on 79 targets.
+- Freiermuth has put together a 497-yard season so far (29.2 yards per game) with seven touchdowns, hauling in 60 passes on 79 targets.

 - Freiermuth has been the target of 11.9% (79 total) of his team's 664 passing attempts this season.

-- Freiermuth (20 red zone targets) has been the recipient of 20.2% of his team's 99 red zone pass attempts.
+- With 20 targets in the red zone this season, Freiermuth has been on the receiving end of 20.2% of his team's 99 red zone pass attempts.

-- The Steelers have called a pass in 61.8% of their plays from scrimmage this year while staying on the ground 38.2% of the time.
-This offensive attack ranks 21st in the NFL in points scored.
+- The Steelers, who rank 21st in the NFL in points scored, have dropped back to pass 61.8% of the time while running the ball 38.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Chiefs.